Knowing Your Options for End of Life Care and Cat and Dog Euthanasia in Roanoke

 - Level of pain

 The most important measure is, of course, your bond with your pet.
-When you become aware that your pet is no longer themselves, less interactive, and more reclusive, then it is time for pet euthanasia.
+When you become aware that your pet is no longer themselves, less interactive, and more reclusive, then it is time for cat or dog euthanasia.
 Keep in mind that helping your pet pass peacefully is one of the most gracious things you can do.
 It gives them a dignified end and relief from their suffering.
 You can access more resources at Veterinary Wisdom.